What is a transverse flute?

 The sound of this instrument is truly sublime and the bass, mid and high frequencies are balanced almost perfectly.
 Thanks to the closed key mechanism, the holes are larger and therefore the volume is wonderful, while the sustain is enviable.

 We love the harmonics heard on this flute and if the flutist has excellent technique it will be a blast because the legatos and trills are phenomenal.
-With this sterling silver flute you can experiment with ease, manipulate sound nuances and vary between different volumes to achieve beautiful ornaments.
+With this sterling silver flute you can experiment with ease, manipulate sound nuances and vary between different volumes to achieve beautiful melodies.

 Every skilled flutist will find in the Yamaha YFL-412 a high-end instrument with an affordable price, wonderful sound and almost unparalleled workmanship.
 We recommend it for intermediate and professional musicians looking for a high-end instrument with a good price/performance ratio.
 Interested?
 Find the best price at Thomann.